-Stardis The Monte-Carlo framework for coupled thermal problems
+Stardis The Monte Carlo framework for coupled thermal problems

-Stardis is a thermal simulation framework for complex 2D and 3D environments, based on new Monte-Carlo algorithms built from reformulations of the main heat transfer phenomena: conduction, convection and radiation.
+Stardis is a thermal simulation framework for complex 2D and 3D environments, based on new Monte Carlo algorithms built from reformulations of the main heat transfer phenomena: conduction, convection and radiation.
 A set of cross-recursive algorithms have then been derived, and result in the simulation of "thermal paths" that explore space and time until a boundary condition or an initial condition is found.
-The key concept here is that heat transfer phenomena are not considered separately but are naturally coupled via the cross-recursion of the various Monte-Carlo algorithms.
+The key concept here is that heat transfer phenomena are not considered separately but are naturally coupled via the cross-recursion of the various Monte Carlo algorithms.

 Refer to the Stardis consortium's service offer for long-term advices on its use, contribute to orientation choices and interact with its developers and other users.